craftnote/api-doc/README.md

   ]
 }
 ```
 If offset is omitted, it defaults to `0`.
+Items are always returned sorted ascending by ID.

 #### Token-based
 The main issue with offset-based pagination is that if data is added or deleted while querying it can lead to items appearing multiple times, or even not be included at all.
 A solution to overcome this limitation is token-based pagination.